byrondenham/AKS-primality-test/README.md

 # AKS Primality Test

-A program that tests to see if a given number is prime, using the Agrawal-Kayal-Saxena primality test algorithm.
+A program that tests to see if a given number is prime, using the Agrawal-Kayal-Saxena primality test algorithm in TypeScript using Deno.

 ### The algorithm